EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/lux_gpu.md

 ## Motivation

-Machine learning is often accellerated by moving computations form CPU to GPU.
+Machine learning is often accelerated by moving computations form CPU to GPU.
 So does HVI.

 First load necessary packages.